strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/Caldera.md

 ---

-# Part 4 — Run a simple Defense operation (Blue / Response)
+# Part 4 - Run a simple Defense operation

 CALDERA can also run **defensive actions**